 Section 5.2 Drawdown of the Advances.

-(a) Subject to the terms and conditions of this Agreement, each Advance shall be made on the applicable Drawdown Date in accordance with the Drawdown Request. the Trust wishes to borrow a Tranche, the Trust shall deliver to the Agent a duly completed Drawdown Request not later than 11:00 a.m. on the third Business Day prior to the proposed Drawdown Date or such later time as is agreed by the Agent.
-Except with respect to the Hawaii Tranches, as provided in Section 5.2(e), the Trust may only deliver a Drawdown Request with respect to a proposed Tranche if;
+(a) Subject to the terms and conditions of this Agreement, each Advance shall be made on the applicable Drawdown Date in accordance with the Drawdown Request.
+Except with respect to the Hawaii Tranches, as provided in Section 5.2(e), when When the Trust wishes to borrow a Tranche, the Trust shall deliver to the Agent a duly completed Drawdown Request not later than 11:00 a.m. on the third Business Day prior to the proposed Drawdown Date or such later time as is agreed by the Agent.
+Except with respect to the Hawaii Tranches and the Hawaii I II Tranches, as provided in Section 5.2(e), the Trust may only deliver a Drawdown Request with respect to a proposed Tranche if;

 (i) the Agent and the Subscriber have returned the applicable Asset Notice to Enron making the confirmation referred to in Section 5.1 (a)(i); or